djhaskin987/mtn/README.md

 is simply the question mark but you do not want to have it interpreted by MTN as null, you can escape it: `\?`.
 (Note, if the string consists of more than one single question mark character, no question mark in that string need be escaped.
 It only needs escaped if the string is literally `?`.)
+Similarly, If the first column of a table is a string, and the first letter of a string in that column is a hash character (`#`), it would need to be escaped, too, like
-As usual, to actually have a backslash character in a string, simply escape that, too: `\\`.
+this: `\#`.
+As usual, to put a literal backslash character in strings, escape that as well: `\\`.

 Strings need not start or end with quotation marks, since everything is tab delimited anyway.
 If quotation marks are in the cell, they will be counted as part of the string.
 Quotation marks need not be backslash escaped.